 Safety Note: Wherever you have your prenatal spa day, be sure to check in with your provider about any treatments you plan to receive, inform your spa technician that you are pregnant and need accommodations, and speak up if something doesn’t feel right.
 You are the expert on your body and baby!

-Why isn’t this nausea going away??
+Why isn’t this nausea going away?

 Third trimester nausea: Cameron’s story

-“I was so tired all the time, with two young children at home and a traveling husband.
-I wasn’t taking time to eat well or to sit and put my feet up, so I shouldn’t have been surprised one morning when I had to bolt for the front door and throw up in the bushes.”
 Her next unexpected attack was the following week, at Christmas at her mother’s house.
 With so much going on and a crowded house full of relatives, she and her husband were sharing a bathroom.
 “He farted in there, and the whole house heard me throw up.
 Funny in hindsight, but it wasn’t pretty at the time!”

 Cameron said she frequently felt queasy during those weeks, and struggled to find enough to eat to fuel her body and combat the fatigue that built every afternoon.
-In her 36th week she caught a stomach virus and ended up in the ER for IV fluids and anti-nausea medication, after 3 days of being unable to keep anything down.
-Her baby was born healthy at 38 weeks after an induction for hypertension, and the nausea disappeared.
+In her 36th week she caught a stomach virus.
+After 3 days of struggling to keep anything down, IV fluids and anti-nausea medication were administered.

-So what can you do if you find yourself in Cameron’s shoes?
+What if you find yourself in Cameron’s shoes?

 The third trimester is between 28 and 42 weeks of pregnancy, and the final weeks before delivery.
 While your baby is growing and getting ready for their birth day, you might be experiencing more discomforts.
 With difficulty sleeping, feeling full after a few bites, heartburn, and frequent urination, how do you have a healthy third trimester?
 Here are some tips for keeping you and your baby healthy as delivery day approaches.